Cabinet nod to Cinematograph (Amendment) Bill 2023 | Entertainment

 The Union Cabinet on Wednesday approved the Cinematograph (Amendment) Bill 2023 that has provisions to curb transmission of pirated film content on the internet, Information and Broadcasting Minister Anurag Thakur said.

-Briefing reporters on the decisions taken by the Union Cabinet, Thakur said the Bill will be introduced in the upcoming session of Parliament.
+Briefing reporters on the decisions of the Union Cabinet, Thakur said the bill will be introduced in the upcoming session of Parliament.

-''U'' is for unrestricted public exhibition and “A” is restricted to adult audiences, while “UA” is for unrestricted public exhibition subject to parental guidance for children below the age of 12.
+''U'' is for unrestricted public exhibition and ''A'' is restricted to adult audiences, while ''UA'' is for unrestricted public exhibition subject to parental guidance for children below the age of 12 and ''S'' for special category audiences such as doctors and scientists.

 Thakur said wide-ranging consultations were held with stakeholders on the Bill.